 What to Eat:

-Café con leche (hot milk with a shot of espresso on the side) the way the locals have it: walk up, order a shot, down it and keep on going (after checking in with the other patrons about the weather, the news, etc.); tostones (fried plantains); ropa vieja (long-simmered pork); lechon (slow-roasted pork); Cuban sandwich (cubanito) or medianoche (a smaller version of the same: ham, roasted pork, mild Swiss cheese and pickles pressed in a flat grill until the cheese melts; add salami if you’re in Tampa); black beans; and flan.
+Café con leche (hot milk with a shot of espresso) the way the locals have it: walk up, order a shot, down it and keep on going (after checking in with the other patrons about the weather, the news, etc.); tostones (fried plantains); ropa vieja (long-simmered pork); lechon (slow-roasted pork); Cuban sandwich (cubanito) or medianoche (a smaller version of the same: ham, roasted pork, mild Swiss cheese and pickles pressed in a flat grill until the cheese melts; add salami if you’re in Tampa); black beans; and flan.

 Versailles, Miami, 305-444-0240,